runtools/run/docs/content/reference/method-resources.md

 ##### @before

-The `@before` attribute allows to specify an expression to run before the execution of a method.
+The `@before` attribute allows to specify an [expression](/docs/reference/expressions) that should run before the execution of a method.

 Example: